Rob77661/esp32-2-channel-signal-generator/README.md

 Upload the sketch to your ESP32.

 ## Contributing
-If you find a bug feel free to open a issue.
+If you find a bug it's your own mistake.
+King Mo writes perfect code
-Pull requests are welcome.

 ## Customization
 Sample Rate: Adjust SAMPLE_RATE (default 40000.0f) in the code if you need a different sampling frequency.